Unleash/unleash-client-java/README.md

 - **appName** - Required.
 Should be a unique name identifying the client application using Unleash.
 - **synchronousFetchOnInitialisation** - Allows the user to specify that the unleash-client should do one synchronous fetch to the `unleash-api` at initialisation.
 This will slow down the initialisation (the client must wait for a http response).
 If the `unleash-api` is unavailable the client will silently move on and assume the api will be available later.
+- **disablePolling** - Stops the client from polling.
+If used without synchronousFetchOnInitialisation will cause the client to never fetch toggles from the `unleash-api`.
+- **fetchTogglesInterval** - Sets the interval (in seconds) between each poll to the `unleash-api`.
+Set this to `0` to do a single fetch and then stop refreshing while the process lives.
 ### HTTP Proxy with Authentication
 The Unleash Java client uses `HttpURLConnection` as HTTP Client which already recognizes the common JVM proxy settings such as `http.proxyHost` and
 `http.proxyPort`.
 So if you are using a Proxy without authentication, everything works out of the box.
 However, if you have to use Basic Auth